dannguyen/journalism-syllabi/README.md

 <a href="http://sisiwei.github.io/cuny-interactive-fall-2014/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>The Data/Interactivity 10-week portion of this course introduces students to the essential concepts, tools, and story forms in multimedia storytelling.
-Students learn the basics of HTML/CSS/JavaScript, leverage existing frameworks and libraries (Bootstrap, jQuery), and pitch, report, produce, and cr...</em></p>
+        The Data/Interactivity 10-week portion of this course introduces students to the essential concepts, tools, and story forms in multimedia storytelling.
+Students learn the basics of HTML/CSS/JavaScript, leverage existing frameworks and libraries (Bootstrap, jQuery), and pitch, report, produce, and cr
+        </small></p>

         <p>Instructors: Sisi Wei</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>